Tuesday, December 28, 2010

 I'm sure by now you don't need me to tell you that WINTER'S BONE is beautifully photographed.
 Every image a full color version of those lovely dust bowl portraits by Dorothea Lange, but in color and thrift shop winter couture, rainspouts, horses, eerie drones and impeccable foley periphery shrub rustling.
 The story itself is interesting, proving as did in DOMINO and JACKIE BROWN that bail bondsmanship is a fertile, relatively under-explored film subject.
 Dee (Lawence) has to forfeit her house if her meth cooker dad doesn't show in court so down the trail she treads, to ask tough questions of her hostile, whacked-out kinsfolk.
 As she's met by slammed doors and threats Dee begins to resemble the Phillip Marlowe of Tobacco Road, bravely digging where no one wants her to dig, taking a beating without flinching, hallucinating under quality pain killers, relentlessly traversing a mise en scene of desolate winter landscapes and druggy evasiveness.
 The men hide behind smoke and yellowed curtains, guns at the ready, hallucinating police cars in the thumbprints on the windows.
-Where male detectives in 40s noir find Venus flytrap allure waiting to confuse their senses, female detectives find tough, inscrutable men, their brains half-fried, violent, coiled.
-If there's prince inside the beast, she must suss it out but that takes time and their wives are listening in the next room with a shotgun under their aprons.
+Where male detectives in 40s noir found Venus flytrap allure waiting to confuse their senses, Lawrence finds tough, inscrutable men, all relatives to some degree or other, their brains half-fried, violent tempers, coiled postures.
+If they have information to share, she must suss it out but that takes time and their wives are listening in the next room with a shotgun under their aprons.
 Her knight errant eventually emerges from Teardrop's twitchy shell, kinda... but drug users are notoriously slippery when it comes to metamorphoses.